hlin8/MazeProblem/README.md

 Returns the boolean value of the statement:
-"There exists one path through a maze starting at a designated beginning and ending at the treasure, provided that one exists."
+"There exists one path through a maze starting at a designated beginning and ending at the treasure"

 ### Recursive Abstraction:
 When I am asked to find a legal path through a maze in which n tiles